brandingbrand/parallel-webpack/README.md

 # BB Changes from Forked Module

 * Added process.exit() to the SIGINT handler in `index.js`; otherwise process will hang upon `ctl + c` -- 10/13/16 BMW
+* Major version bumped to keep our forks version different from upstream in our npm

 # parallel-webpack - Building multi-configs in parallel